nager/Nager.Date/README.md

 ### web api
 - **public** use the public api [date.nager.at](https://date.nager.at/API)
-  - If you need the Api for a large number of requests, we also provide a Docker container.
+  - The easiest way to retrieve the holidays
 - **self-hosted (docker)** use your own api, the docker container is available on [Docker Hub](https://hub.docker.com/r/nager/nager-date)
   - To run a local instance of the docker image run the following command<br>
   `docker run -p 80:80 nager/nager-date`